The following resources provide information on additional sources of research funding.

 Use Osprey's COI RiskManager to disclose your financial interests and obligations as well as your sponsored travel.

-Whenever possible, the College of Arts and Sciences seeks to support faculty scholarly research and creative activity.
-The following financial awards are available for the 2017-2018 academic year.
+Whenever possible, the College of Arts and Sciences seeks to support faculty scholarship and creative activity.
+The following financial awards are available during 2017-2018.
 Some awards may change annually contingent on the availability of funds.

 A grant up to $700 is available once in 2017-2018 to untenured (tenure-track) faculty who have no travel allowance as part of their employment contract and have no other source of support from external funding or the College of Arts and Sciences.